ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 #### The Captive Touch GND

-To use the capacitive touch logo and pins on the BBC micro:bit, you need to connect the GND pin to something that you are touching, like holding a wire connected to it.
+To use the captive touch logo and pins on the BBC micro:bit, you need to connect the GND pin to something that you are touching, like holding a wire connected to it.
 This helps the micro:bit detect your touch more accurately because it completes the electrical circuit needed for the touch sensors to work properly.

 ![microbit-captive-gnd](assets/microbit-captive-gnd.png)